 Mount Lucania, Mountain summit in Kluane National Park, Canada

-Mount Lucania is a mountain summit in the Saint Elias range that rises to approximately 5,240 meters (17,200 feet).
-Located within Kluane National Park, it ranks as Canada's third-highest peak and North America's eighth-highest.
+Mount Lucania is a mountain summit in the Saint Elias range, located in Kluane National Park in Yukon, Canada, reaching about 17,200 feet (5,240 meters).
+It ranks as Canada's third-highest peak and North America's eighth-highest, surrounded by glaciers and remote wilderness.

 The community of curious travelers